 History of Pre-20th Century Biotechnology

-The process of drying, salting and freezing food to prevent spoilage was being practiced long before anyone really understood why these steps worked or even fully understood what caused food to spoil in the first place.
+Food has long been preserved through processes of drying, salting, and freezing.
+These methods prevented food spoilage and ensured continued existence.
+However, these practices were being practiced long before anyone really understood why these steps worked or even fully understood what caused food to spoil in the first place.

 The act of quarantining to prevent the spread of disease was in place long before the origins of disease were known to mankind.
 Isolating the sick demonstrates an early understanding that illness can be passed from an infected individual to another (healthy) individual, who then becomes symptomatic.